-Many aspects of our lives will be affected when Britain leaves the EU, with or without a deal.
-In our Consumer Guide to Brexit, Anna Tobin outlines the key areas where its impact will be felt and explains what action you may need to take as a result.
+Many aspects of our lives will be affected now that the UK has left the EU.
+In our Consumer Guide to Brexit, we outline the key areas where its impact will be felt and explain what action you may need to take as a result.

 UK passport after Brexit

-Your current UK passport will still be valid in the EU after Brexit, in whatever form it takes, providing it has at least six months left before expiry from your date of arrival, and be less than 10 years old.
+Your current UK passport will still be valid in the EU after Brexit.
+But it must have at least six months left before expiry from your date of arrival, and be less than 10 years old.

 It gets complicated if you renewed your current passport before it expired.
-In this instance, extra months may have been added to your new passport’s expiry date and any extra months on your passport, over the standard ten-year validity, may not count towards the six months that should be remaining for travel to most countries in Europe.
-In this case, double check your passport’s validity before you fly.
+In this instance, extra months may have been added to your new passport’s expiry date.
+Any extra months on your passport, over the standard ten-year validity, may not count towards the six months that should be remaining for travel to most countries in Europe.
+In this case, double check your passport’s validity before you travel.

 Travel visa after Brexit